waffle-iron/holbertonschool-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 ### What students should learn from this project

-At the end of this project students are expected to be able to explain to anyone, without the help of Google:
+At the end of this project we are expected to be able to explain to anyone, without the help of Google:
 - Why Python programming is awesome (don’t forget to tweet today, with the hashtag #pythoniscool :))
 - Why indentation is so important in Python
 - How to use the `if`, `if ... else` statements